George Phillips (Watertown): Family

 He was likely related to Henry Phillips, his brother Nicholas, and Martin Phillips, all of Dedham, Massachusetts.

-Phillips died in Watertown on July 1, 1644 and was buried the subsequent day in what is now called the Arlington Street Cemetery.
+Phillips died in Watertown on July 1, 1644, and was buried the subsequent day in what is now called the Arlington Street Cemetery.
 Upon his death John Winthrop wrote "He was...a Godly man, specially gifted, and very peaceful in his place, much lamented of his own people and others."

 Descendants

-Phillips' descendants became prominent members of Boston, Massachusetts life and are considered part of what were known as the Boston Brahmins.
+Phillips's descendants became prominent members of Boston life and are considered part of what were known as the Boston Brahmins.
 They include New England and national leaders in religion, academia, government, business and social justice.
 They include: